Research and User Experience Internship

 R-UX Interns will have the opportunity to engage in librarian level work through:

 - Teaching (designing, planning, and conducting library instruction sessions for undergraduate classes)

 - Offering Research Services (staffing hours at our research desk as well as scheduled consultations with SMU students)

-- Improving library user experience through special projects (students will have opportunities to work on ongoing and intern-initiated library projects unique to their interests)
+- Improving library user experience through special projects (interns have opportunities to work on ongoing and intern-initiated library projects unique to their interests)

-We are looking for students already enrolled or will be enrolled in an LIS program.
-Interns will also need to be able to be on campus at SMU for 15-20 hours a week.
+Applicants must be enrolled in an LIS program (including those starting next semester).
+This is a paid position.
+Interns will need to be on campus for 15-20 hours a week.